wkumari/draft-wkumari-dnsop-multiple-responses/README.md

    Where TXT-DATA is one or more <character-string>s.

-   The Extra RR has RR type TBD [RFC Editor: insert the IANA assigned value and delete this note]
+   The EXTRA RR has RR type TBD [RFC Editor: insert the IANA assigned value and delete this note]

-Kumari, et al.          Expires December 31, 2016               [Page 5]
+Kumari, et al.          Expires January 12, 2017                [Page 5]

-Internet-Draft              DNS Extra Answers                  June 2016
+Internet-Draft              DNS Extra Answers                  July 2016

 6. Signaling support